| Brad Smith

-Brad Smith recently is in his 10th season as the Avalanche’s Director of Player Personnel, his 20th season overall with the organization.
+Brad Smith recently finished his 10th season as the Avalanche’s Director of Player Personnel, his 20th year overall with the organization.
 Smith, 57, joined the Avalanche as a scout in 1995, just prior to the franchise’s first season in Colorado.
 During his time with the Avalanche, he has served in multiple scouting roles, including both an amateur and advance pro scout.

 After a National Hockey League career which spanned nine seasons with stops in Vancouver, Atlanta, Calgary, Detroit and Toronto, Smith traveled extensively during his first year away from hockey, heading out on a world-wide fishing excursion.

 Before he resumed his NHL career off the ice, Smith owned and operated a fishing charter on Lake Ontario outside of Toronto and continued to manage that business until 1996.
 Following his playing days, Smith coached his hometown Windsor Spitfires for two years before joining the Edmonton Oilers where he worked for then General Manager Glen Sather.

 An avid golfer and fisherman, Smith has two daughters, Lexi (18) and Laynee (12).